SAEONData/seacrifog/README.md

 # Client
 - [Current deployment](http://seacrifog.saeon.ac.za/graphql "SEACRIFOG Workpackage 5.4 deliverable deployment on SAEON's infrastructure")

-The client is an SPA - architected ...
+The client is an SPA - architected conceptually of 'pages', each page comprising one or more 'modules'.

 # Deployment